nedbat/watchgha/README.rst

 Unreleased
 ----------

+- The default polling interval is now 15 seconds.

 - Now the GitHub repo location and branch name are defaulted from the current git repo.
 The repo location can be a local directory or GitHub URL.
 Closes `issue 7`_.